mvpcurtis/JavaScript-For-100-Days/01-10/01-Digital-Clock/README.md

 ## Extra info

-While the overall functionality of the project will remain the same, the UI down the line may be changed/modified to keep a theme that I may potentially make in the future.
+While the overall functionality of the project will remain the same, the UI down the line may be changed/modified to keep with a theme that I may potentially create in the future.